 The Theory of the Mechanism for the Gradual Dismantling of the Collective Subjectivity of Peoples

-It is telling that in contemporary society, the topic of the rights of peoples has virtually disappeared from public and political discourse.
+Notably, in contemporary society, the topic of the rights of peoples has virtually disappeared from public and political discourse.
 Instead of discussing who truly holds power, who owns the territory, resources, and collective will, the media space is dominated by distracting topics — from the myth of “the state as a corporation” to debates on “the legal status of the individual” and human rights detached from the context of a people as the bearer of sovereignty.

 In fact, the collective rights of peoples — as subjects entitled to self-determination, ownership of land, natural resources, and their own political institutions — have been replaced by individualized human rights.
 While human rights are enshrined in several international treaties and conventions (including the European Convention on Human Rights and the International Covenant on Civil and Political Rights), they primarily address personal liberty and individual inviolability, without touching on issues of political authority, territorial entitlement, or collective ownership.